agile-ts/documentation/docs/main/StyleGuide.md

 };

 // ..
 ```

 ### 📝 .controller.ts

-The `controller.ts` manages and represents the [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) (like States, Collections, ..) for an Entity.
+The `controller.ts` manages
-These [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) might get modified by the actions in the [action.ts](#📝-.action.ts) file or bound to Components in the UI-Layer.
+and contains the [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) for an entity.
-If you are wondering why we write AgileTs States uppercase.
-Well, it has a simple advantage.
+These Agile Sub Instances can then be modified by the actions in the [action.ts](#📝-.action.ts) file
-We can easily differentiate between global and local States in our Components.
+or bound to Components in the UI-Layer.
 ```ts title="todo.controller.ts in 📁todo"
 import {App} from '../../app';
 import {TodoInterface} from './todo.interfaces';